Questions to Ask Your Doctor

 - What will these tests tell me about my cancer?

-- How long after I have these tests will I know the results?
+- How long after I have these tests will it take to get the results?

-- Who will call me with the results of these tests?
-Or, whom should I call to get the results?
+- Who will call me with the test results?
+Or, who should I call to get the results?

-- If I need to get copies of my records, scans, X-rays, whom do I contact?
+- If I need copies of my records, scans, X-rays and so on, who do I contact?

 - Do I have to do anything special to prepare for the tests?